revisionhiep-create/Prompt_SQL_DB/Readme.md

    - Click "💾 Export DB" button to save your database to a file
    - All changes are saved in memory, but you need to export to save to a file
    - Choose a location and save as `PromptDB.sqlite`
+   - **ChromeEdge Edition:**
-   - **ChromeEdge Edition:** Auto-save saves automatically every 60 seconds after first export
+     - Auto-save saves automatically every 60 seconds after first export
+     - For auto-open: Grant directory permission via Settings (⚙️) → "Grant Directory Permission for Auto-Open"
+     - After browser restart, use the permission banner at the bottom of the page to re-grant permission with one click

 4. **Import Existing Database** (Optional)
    - Click "📥 Import DB" button